 Does this tool rewrite my Shorts caption with AI?

-No. The first version stays deterministic and client-side.
+No. The first version runs entirely in the browser.
 It reorganizes the draft you already wrote instead of generating a new angle for you.

 Paste a rough Shorts caption to regroup the hook, supporting lines, CTA, and hashtags into a cleaner caption block you can reuse fast.

-This first version stays fully client-side.
+This first version runs entirely in the browser.
 It does not generate a new caption with AI.
 It reorganizes the draft you already wrote into a cleaner short-form layout.

 Live analysis updates as you type.
 No login or backend required.